North East Line: Opening of reserved stations

 On 17 June 2003, SBS Transit announced that the Woodleigh and Buangkok stations would not open with the other NEL stations.
 Due to the lack of development, the operator said keeping the stations closed would reduce operating costs by S$2–3 million.
+At the time, housing demand declined due to the 1997 Asian financial crisis and the economic downturn following the September 11 attacks.
+Consequently, the Housing and Development Board cut back on its development plans in the Singapore northeast area.
 Residents around the line were upset by the sudden decision to keep Buangkok station closed, since they had been assured by MPs and grassroots leaders that it would be opened.

 The government initially stood by SBS Transit's decision to keep the station closed, planning to open it in 2006 when more residential flats would be in the area.
 The opening was further postponed to 2008, following projected housing-development plans for the area.
-After public pressure and promises by residents to use the station, SBS Transit announced at the end of 2005 that it would open the station on 15 January 2006.
+In August 2005, during a visit by youth minister Vivian Balakrishnan visit to Punggol South, eight white cardboard elephants were put up in protest, and a grass-roots leader was sternly warned after a police investigation into the incident.
+Following another evaluation by the LTA, SBS Transit announced at the end of 2005 that it would open the station on 15 January 2006.

 The Buangkok station opened as scheduled "with much fanfare".
 Since its opening, however, the station averaged only 1,386 daily riders instead of the expected 6,000.
 Many residents still traveled to the adjacent Sengkang and Hougang stations due to their amenities.
 SBS Transit, after saying that it was still "too early to draw a conclusion" about ridership, remained committed to keeping the station open to serve future developments nearby.

 Woodleigh station, built near the former Bidadari cemetery, was scheduled to open seven or eight years after the rest of the line.
 In January 2011, The Straits Times reported that preparations for the station's opening had been ongoing since the second half of 2010; the newspaper speculated that the station would open in mid-2011 to serve new developments in the area.
 In a March parliamentary session, Transport Minister Raymond Lim confirmed that the station would open on 20 June 2011.
 SBS deployed several staff members to assist confused commuters who alighted at Woodleigh station instead of the adjacent Serangoon station.
 Others alighted to view the station's interior or try an alternative route from the station.